loggin-js/loggin-js/README.md

   /**
    * You can also use a custom formater if the default one does not satisfy your needs.
    * In the formater you can access all log properties and you can also set the
-   * color of some segments of the log by using % folowed by one of:
+   * color of some segments of the log by using <%L> where L is one of:
    *  - r red
    *  - g green
    *  - b blue